- Learn about the concept of values and how they are used to face barriers

 Make a class set of the Values and Barriers printable.

-Step 1: Start by asking students what the word “values” means.
+Step 1: Start the class by asking students what the word “values” means.
 Guide them to define values as: Beliefs that are important to you and that help to guide your life.

 - How could this value help people face and overcome a barrier?
 Provide an example.

-Step 4: Move on to Lesson 3: Breaking Barriers Essay Organizer: Writing About Your Barriers for Grade 9 to help students organize their topics and main ideas for writing their Breaking Barriers essays.
-Encourage students to enter their essays in the Breaking Barriers Essay Contest.
+Step 5: Have students reflect on their own barriers, and how they have used Jackie Robinson’s values to face those barriers, in preparation for writing essays.
+Move on to Lesson 3: Breaking Barriers Essay Organizer: Writing About Your Barriers for Grades 4–8 to help students organize their topics and main ideas for writing their essays.

 Video Extension Activity